arthurian/pyrusbasic/README.md

 # PyRusBasic

-Python package that provides basic tokenization and parsing of Russian language texts.
+Python package that provides basic tokenization and parsing of Russian language texts so that individual words and expressions can be analyzed.

 **Functionality:**

-- Splits input text into russian words and non-russian words.
-- Normalizes input text into NFKD form for consistent parsing and output.
+- Converts tokens into `Word` objects.
-- Preserves accent marks, punctuation, and white space from the input text so that it can be recreated if necessary.
+- Preserves accent marks, punctuation, and white space in the tokenized result so that the original text.
-- Converts tokens into `Word` objects, identifying hyphenated words and multi-word expressions for later analysis.
+- Groups hyphenated words and multi-word expressions so they can be treated as a unit.

 ## Usage